ExtremePro11299/CMD-networking-tool/README.md

 *All windows operating systems from Windows NT 3.1 to Windows 11

+CMD contains built-in commands to troubleshoot networks.
-All of these commands are built-in to windows by default.
-This tool arranges the networking batch commands into an easily accessible environment.
+This tool arranges the networking commands into an easily accessible environment.
 It allows you to save the results to a file that will be stored in the **SavedResults** folder, which is created on the first run.
 **cmd.exe** does support saving results to files as well.